 Hard ticks (Ixodidae) begin as an egg that is laid by an adult female tick.
-Once the egg hatches a larvae emerges that must then find and feed on a small mammal or bird (host).
-After feeding they will drop to the ground from their host and go through a molting process emerging as a nymph.
+Once the egg hatches a larva emerges that must then find and feed on a small mammal or bird (host).
+After feeding it drops to the ground from the host and goes through a molting process, emerging as a nymph.

-Soft ticks (Argasidae), like hard ticks begin as an egg, hatching into a larvae, feeding then molting into a nymph.
-Nymphal Argasid ticks may go through several phases as nymphs, requiring a blood meal at each stage.
+Soft ticks (Argasidae), like hard ticks begin as an egg, hatch into a larva, feed and then molt into a nymph.
+Nymphal soft ticks may go through as many as seven phases as nymphs, requiring a blood meal at each stage.

-Types of Ticks
+Know The Types of Ticks

 American Dog Tick (Dermacentor variabilis)

 Location: This tick has a broad distribution east of the Rocky Mountains, throughout the East and Gulf Coast, along the Pacific Coast, into Canada and parts of Alaska.
 American dog ticks are mostly found in areas with little or no tree cover, such as tall grassy fields and low lying brush and twigs, as well as along walkways and trails.

-Blacklegged or Deer Tick (Ixodes scapularis)
+Blacklegged “Deer” Tick (Ixodes scapularis)